-Component:9.0 Family Involvement Related Policy Component Guidance/Procedures Reference/Related Documents Specialists and Early Steps initiatives, thus encouraging collaboration and opportunities for partnerships throughout the community.
-Share training events with local Training Coordinator(s) to identify mutual training objectives.
-Community Resource Development Actively research specific information on local supports, enabling the availability of current and accurate information to families, LES and providers.
-H. Service Delivery Evaluation Facilitate networking opportunities for families at least once per quarter.
-Assist in the distribution and coordination of the statewide family survey process.
-Assist the Local Early Steps in improving the local family outcome indicator results, response rate, and the identification of strategies for family-centeredness priority questions.
-Participate in local quality improvement activities, including the annual quality assurance monitoring and Continuous Improvement Plan (CIP) process.
-Family Representation Meet with LES to discuss feedback received from families, provide recommendations of families to address the feedback and recommendations of families, on an ongoing basis.
-Represent and communicate the voice of families in Early Steps.
+Component:9.0 Family Involvement Related Policy Component Guidance/Procedures Reference/Related Documents Component Specialists and Early Steps initiatives, thus encouraging collaboration and opportunities for partnerships throughout the community.
+2. Share training events with local Training Coordinator(s) to identify mutual training objectives.
+G. Community Resource Development 1.
+Actively research specific information on local supports, enabling the availability of current and accurate information to families, LES and providers.
+H. Service Delivery Evaluation 1.
+Facilitate networking opportunities for families at least once per quarter.
+2. Assist in the distribution and coordination of the statewide family survey process.
+3. Assist the Local Early Steps in improving the local family outcome indicator results, response rate, and the identification of strategies for family-centeredness priority questions.
+4. Participate in local quality improvement activities, including the annual quality assurance monitoring and Continuous Improvement Plan (CIP) process.
+I. Family Representation 1.
+Meet with LES to discuss feedback received from families, provide recommendations and to plan activities to address the feedback and recommendations of families, on an ongoing basis.
+2. Represent and communicate the voice of families in Early Steps.
 Represent the interests of families at community events/forums.
-Workgroups/Meetings Represent the interests of families at community events/forums.
+Workgroups/Meetings Represent the interests of families by participating on workgroups and meetings related to direct supports for families in Early Steps.
+Represent the interests of families at community events/forums.